Lipid bilayers - Part I: Self-assembly

 Lateral diffusion

-Before calculating the lateral diffusion, remove jumps over the box boundaries (gmx trjconv -pbc nojump
+Before calculating the lateral diffusion, we’ll make the molecules whole and remove jumps over the box boundaries (gmx trjconv -pbc nojump

 ).
 Then, calculate the lateral diffusion using gmx msd

-), and to fit the line only to the linear regime of the mean-square-displacement curve (-beginfit
+option.
+Later, you may want to refine the measurement by fitting the line only to the linear regime of the mean-square-displacement curve (-beginfit

 and -endfit